RETURN-project/Tools/singularity/README.md

 f+
 - R terra package
 - updated version of gdal
-- updated version of makeDateCube package (commit e0f72fd)
+- updated version of makeDateCube package (commit 02769e42849634739bf33c40f580ebb4906a253d)
+## i
+h+
+- updated version of FORCE (note: part of the installation needs to be done in a sandbox (see comment in hi.def file))
+- updated version of makeDateCube package

 # Naming convention
 ![image](img/diagram.png)